Chamakeri: Shri Sadashiva Mutt, Sukshetra Chamakeri

 Shri Sadashiva Mutt, Sukshetra Chamakeri is one of the Hindu pilgrims in northern Karnataka.
 Shree Guru Chakravartin Sadashiv Murthy (Muthya) of Babaladi village in Bijapur district had a mutt in Chamakeri.
 It is one of the Babaladi mutts in Akshatadigi Amavasya that celebrates Yatra Mahotsava, which is celebrated for 5 days every year.
 A cattle fair is part of it.

 Agriculture

 More than 80% of the land in the village can be used to grow crops.
 Farmers mainly grow sugar cane, grapes, maize and sorghum.
 Lemons, onions and turmeric are grown, but are less common.
 Irrigation is mainly based on water canals and wells.

 Transport

 Chamakeri is connected to the Taluk headquarters Athani and Bijapur by Athani State Highway.

 Education

 More than 500 students from 1st to 7th grade go to Government Higher Primary School (HPS, Chamakeri) in Chamakeri.
 The Government Marathi Higher Primary School is also.
 Privately funded primary and high school Shivayya Swamiji Primary and High School, Chamakeri is there.

 The literacy rate is about 65%.

-Trusts

-In the village, various associations host cultural activities, sports programs and other activities.

-Festivals

-The villagers mainly celebrate Shri Sadashiv Jatra Mohostava.
-Kara Hunnume, Nagara Panchami, Deepavli.
-Ugadi and Dassara are also celebrated.